PhiberOptikPT/UIValidator/README.md

 - Automated screenshot capture using Selenium WebDriver
 - Comparison of screenshots using perceptual hashing and structural similarity index (SSIM)
-- Optional AI-powered analysis of UI changes using OpenAI's GPT model
+- Optional AI-powered analysis of UI changes using OpenAI's GPT model or Claude
 - Offline comparison with visual difference highlighting
 - Flexible screenshot handling modes (new, existing, clean)